 Whether your choice will be refurbished or brand new, focus your search around model options that are repairable or upgradable.
 It will require a bit of digging in, but it’s so worth it.
-A great place to start is EPEAT® Registry, the leading global ecolabel for Information Technology products worldwide.

 In our Smartphone Environmental Report conducted earlier last year, we have found out that Apple reports the difference between the total greenhouse gas emissions of its iPhones.
 It can be a 39 kg of CO2-e difference between the smallest and largest capacity for all the latest iPhones.

 We were trying to explain the reason behind these gigabytes and CO2-e relations ourselves, but we have reached out to Apple for a comment: